emrecan-er/drillapp/README.md

 ## Feedbacks

 - [@CeRBeR666](https://github.com/CeRBeR666) : A control algorithm is required when tweeting to prevent unnecessary use.
 Apart from these, the design of the application is quite good.
 I look forward to the next versions of the application.
+-
+- [@tugruldonmez](https://github.com/tugruldonmez) : It's a nice application to be used in times of disaster.
+I'm looking forward to the part that will finds to the potential life triangles.

 ## Technologies